nkzou/tera-cli/docs/README.md

 # Features
 * Extremely lightweight client for TERA
 * Does *not* require TERA to be installed- Runs on Linux, and should run on MacOS as well.
-(MacOS untested)
+Also runs on PHONES with a terminal emulator like android's Termux.
+(Not even joking, you can login to tera and refresh login buff through your phone)
 * Simple text interface with mouse controls
 * View Friend list and Guild Member lists
 * Send and receive chat messages